cse264/project3/README.md

 ### Game Flow
 The flow of the game (events that need to take place) are as follows:
 * The moment the main HTML page loads, a modal (screen overlay, see [here] (https://semantic-ui.com/modules/modal.html) as an example) appears asking if the player wishes to play.
 Under that there is a green button labeled "Deal" which will start the game.
 * Once the button is pressed, the modal goes away, and the player and dealer are dealt two cards.
-The dealer is given cards first, with an animation showing the card moving face down towards the dealer's hand.
-The second card dealt to the dealer is animated with a flip to reveal the card to the player.
-Then the player gets their cards, animated to move from the deck to the players hand.
+The dealer is given cards first.
+Then the player gets their cards.
 They are then both flipped face up to reveal the cards to the player.
 The score for the cards is displayed to the right of both the player and the dealer.
 * Player can now press the "Hit Me" button to get another card.
-This card will be animated to move from the deck to the player's hand.
 The score total will also update.
 If the score goes above 21, the dealer's hand is completely revealed, and the player loses (go to the game over modal as described later in this section.
 * Once the player presses the "stay" button.
 The dealer starts their turn.
 The dealer's hand is completely revealed (and the score by the dealer's hand is now updated).
 The dealer will continue to add cards until they have at least a score of 17.
 If the dealer goes over 21, the game is over and the player wins.
 (Go to the game over screen).
 * If both the player and dealer do not go over 21, then who ever has the highest number wins.
 If they have the same score, it is a tie.
 (Go to the game over modal)
 * The game over modal will display who won, and a button asking if the player wishes to play again.
 If this button is pressed.
 The cards, score, etc are cleared, the modal goes away.
 And the player can play the game again.